Adaptive Multi-Rate Wideband: Deployment

 In August 2013 the AMR-WB standard was introduced in Ukraine by Kyivstar.

 Nokia developed the VMR-WB format for CDMA2000 networks, which is fully interoperable with 3GPP AMR-WB.
 AMR-WB is also a widely adapted format in mobile handsets for ringtones.

 The AMR wideband speech format shall be supported in 3G multimedia services when wideband speech working at 16 kHz sampling frequency is supported.
 This requirement is defined in 3GPP technical specifications for IP Multimedia Subsystem (IMS), Multimedia Messaging Service (MMS) and Transparent end-to-end Packet-switched Streaming Service (PSS).
 In 3GPP specifications is AMR-WB format also used in 3GP container format.

 Licensing

-G.722.2 is licensed by VoiceAge Corporation.
+The patent for AMR expired in 2024.
+Previously G.722.2 was licensed by VoiceAge Corporation.

 Tools

 For encoding and decoding AMR-WB, an open-source library named OpenCORE exists.
 The OpenCORE codec can be used in ffmpeg.

 For encoding, another open-source library exists as well, provided by VisualOn.
 It is included in the Android mobile operating system.